metanull-operator/eth2-grafana/nimbus/README.md

 I use blackbox_exporter to provide [ping](https://en.wikipedia.org/wiki/Ping_(networking_utility)) (network latency) data between my staking system and two DNS providers.
 This can also be used to see network downtime.

 The Grafana dashboard in these instructions includes a panel with a ping time graph.
 If you choose not to install blackbox_exporter, simply remove that panel from your Grafana dashboard.
 It will not show data.

+The most current release of node_exporter as of this writing is v0.18.0.
+If you would like to look for a more recent version, please look [here](https://github.com/prometheus/blackbox_exporter/releases/) and update the instructions below accordingly.

 #### Create User Account
 ```console